kurtosis-tech/kurtosis/docs/docs/guides/eth-network-dapp.md

 With the dApp development environment fully connected to the local Ethereum testnet, you can now run development and testing workflows against your dApp using the local testnet.

-To compile and deploy the `ChipToken `smart contract for local prototyping and development, run:
+To compile and deploy the `ChipToken.sol` smart contract for local prototyping and development, run:
 ```
 npx hardhat compile
 npx hardhat run scripts/deploy.ts --network localnet